Welcome to University Student Housing!

 • Keys (for unit entry) and/or CatCards may not be given to a guest for any reason.

-• University Student Housing staff may require a guest to leave if their behavior is not in accordance with Montana State University and University Student Housing Community Standards.
+• University Student Housing staff may require a guest to leave if their behavior is not in accordance with Montana State University policies and University Student Housing Community Standards.

 • University Student Housing reserves the right to determine if the number of guests hosted by a resident is disruptive and may ask all or some guests to vacate.